01 of 06

 Enjoy Your Mangosteen Fresh or Make an Exotic Dessert

 Mangosteen can be eaten as is or combined with other fruits in a fresh fruit salad.
 Some people juice them, shell and all.
 Mangosteen can be used for ice creams and sorbets, and many other desserts, such as mangosteen clafouti.
 It can also be used on top of an Asian pudding, such as Thai tapioca pudding.
-Also, Mangosteen can be incorporated in savory dishes, adding a sweet layer of flavor to a dish.
+Also, Mangosteen can be incorporated into savory dishes, adding a sweet layer of flavor to a dish.